bakzonehey/create-your-own-adventure/english/wake-up/vigilante/end/end.md

 Mildly surprised that your limbs were free, you sat up carefully.

-You found yourself in the roof top of a worn down commerical building in downtown, and you immediately knew what happened.
+You found yourself in the roof top of a worn down commerical building at the edge of downtown, and you immediately knew what happened.

 You first met the 2 male vigilantes right here, both them and you were chasing the same lead.